-We hope that those of you in the evacuation zone are finding safer ground, and that everyone in the area is taking all the precautions — better to complain after that it was “no big deal” than to risk sticking out what could be an incredibly dangerous storm.
+First off, we hope that those of you in the evacuation zone are finding safer ground, and that everyone in the area is taking all the precautions — better to complain after that it was “no big deal” than to risk sticking out what could be an incredibly dangerous storm.

-We’ve described some helpful storm preparation tech tips to keep you safe during a hurricane or other natural event that are definitely worth checking out.
+In the past, we’ve described some helpful storm preparation tech tips to keep you safe during a hurricane or other natural event that are definitely worth checking out.
 Should you lose power but not need to evacuate, it’s also worth visiting our post on 35 tips for preparing to lose power — and what to do after it happens, along with our Cool Mom Eats post about what’s safe to eat after losing power.

-Top photo: NOAA NWS National Hurricane Center
+Top photo: NASA Johnson (@nasa2explore) via Creative Commons License NOAA NWS National Hurricane Center

 Tips for getting prepared and staying safe in a hurricane or storm